mvgiambrone/OMG/README.txt

 README for Othello Tournament
-by Grace Chen and Mary Giambrone
+by Grace Chen and Mary Giambrone (Team OMG)

 == Grace Chen ==